 In 2021, pure hydrotreated vegetable oil (HVO 100) is available in nine European countries: Belgium, Denmark, Finland, Estonia, Latvia, Lithuania, the Netherlands, Norway and Sweden.
 For off-road or captive fleet purposes only, it is available in Germany, the UK and Switzerland.
 HVO is blended in diesel in most Western European countries, as indicated in the figure below.

-In 2009, the European Union (EU) approved a 10% renewable energy share target for transport.
+In 2009, the European Union (EU) approved a 10% renewable energy share for transport.
 At the time biodiesel and bioethanol were the most mature technologies to meet this target.
 However, Neste Oil soon pioneered HVO production.
 Until 2016, HVO was used as a blending component in diesel mainly in the Nordic countries.
-In contrast to biodiesel, there is no legal blending restriction for HVO in conventional diesel grade as long as the final blend complies with the EU Fuel Quality Directive 98/70/EC as amended and/or standard for diesel EN 590 Automotive fuels - Diesel - Requirements and test methods.
+In contrast to biodiesel, there is no legal blending restriction for HVO in conventional diesel grade as long as the final blend complies with the EU Fuel Quality 98/70/EC as amended and/or standard for diesel EN 590 Automotive fuels - Diesel - Requirements and test methods.

 In 2016, the European Standardization Committee (CEN) approved a standard, EN 15940 Automotive fuels - Paraffinic diesel fuel from synthesis or hydrotreatment - Requirements and test methods, which promoted HVO sales in a pure form.
 This was enhanced by several truck and, more recently car producers, announcing their vehicles' compatibility with HVO 100.